alessandro-casini/All-Inside/README.md

 ## Background Papers
 * Belotti, F., A. Casini, L. Catania, S. Grassi and P. Perron, "Simultaneous Bandwidths Determination for DK-HAC Estimators and Long-Run Variance Estimation in Nonparametric Settings". arXiv preprint arXiv
-* Casini, A. (2019), ["Improved Methods for Statistical Inference in the Context Various Type of Parameter Variation"](https://open.bu.edu/handle/2144/38750).
+* Casini, A. (2019), ["Improved Methods for Statistical Inference in the Context of Various Types of Parameter Variation"](https://open.bu.edu/handle/2144/38750).
 Ph.D Dissertation, Boston University.
 * Casini, A. (2021), ["Theory of Evolutionary Spectra for Heteroskedasticity and Autocorrelation Robust Inference in Possibly Misspecified and Nonstationary Models"](https://alessandro-casini.com/research/). arXiv preprint arXiv.
 * Casini, A. and P. Perron (2021), "Change-Point Analysis of Time Series with Evolutionary Spectra". arXiv preprint arXiv

-## Maintaner and Correspondence
+## Maintainer and Correspondence
 * [Alessandro Casini](https://alessandro-casini.com), University of Rome Tor Vergata.